No Win No Fee Clinical Negligence: Fund The Legal Cost Of Making Your Medical Negligence Claim

 Sums of money that your clinical negligence lawyer makes no profit on and pays on your behalf.
-In a clinical negligence claim some of the first steps are to obtain your GP and hospital notes and have a medical expert look at them to decide if there has been negligence.
+In a clinical negligence claim – some of the first steps are to obtain your GP and hospital notes and have a medical expert look at them to decide if there has been negligence.

 “Legal aid” is a means of funding your claim from public money.

-A medical negligence solicitor must make an application for legal aid on your behalf.
+A medical negligence solicitor may make an application for legal aid on your behalf.